Joseph Florimond Loubat

 Joseph Florimond, Duke of Loubat (January 21, 1831 - March 1, 1927) was a French and American bibliophile, antiquarian, sportsman, and philanthropist.
+His ducal title was conferred upon him by Pope Leo XIII in April 1893.

 Biography

 Loubat was born in New York City to Alphonse Loubat and Susan Gaillard Loubat.
 His father was a French inventor and businessman who was engaged in transport infrastructure development in New York City and Paris.
 Joseph Loubat studied at Heidelberg University and joined the Corps Saxo-Borussia.
 He was graduated from the University of Paris in 1847, and received a doctorate in law from the University of Jena in 1869.

-In 1866, he accompanied Gustavus Fox as one of his secretaries during the Assistant Secretary of State for the Navy Fox's diplomatic mission to Russia.
+In 1866, he accompanied the United States' Assistant Secretary of the Navy Gustavus Fox on a diplomatic mission to Russia as one of his secretaries.

 Loubat became involved with the organization of the 1867 World Exposition.

 After traveling extensively in Europe, and dividing the time of his life between the Old and New Worlds, he finally settled in Paris where he died in 1927.
 He rests at Passy Cemetery.